 Outline tasks into subtasks and summary tasks

-You can break down your task list to make it appear more organized and readable by indenting and outdenting the project's tasks to create an outline of the summary tasks (also known as "hammock tasks") and subtasks.
+You can break down your task list to make it appear more organized and readable by just indenting and outdenting the project's tasks to create an outline of the summary tasks (sometimes called "hammock tasks") and subtasks.

 Choose a method to organize your tasks

 When organizing the tasks for a project, you can group the tasks that share characteristics or that will be completed in the same time frame under a summary task.
 Project managers sometimes call summary tasks "hammock tasks."
 You can use the summary tasks to show the major phases and subphases in the project.
 Summary tasks summarize the data of their subtasks, which are the tasks that are grouped beneath them.
 You can indent the tasks as many levels as you need to reflect the organization of your project.

 There are two methods for organizing your task list:

 With the top-down method, you identify the major phases first and then break the phases down into individual tasks.
 The top-down method gives you a version of the plan as soon as you decide on the major phases.